Reimbursing UW Employees

 This policy will be implemented only through the Expense Report module, affecting employees and student employees.
 Students, candidates, and visitors reimbursed through the Miscellaneous Payment module are not affected at this time.

-Expenses substantiated on an Expense Report within the 60 day time period state above will satisfy the reasonable time period requirement and will not be considered income.
+Expenses substantiated on an Expense Report within the 60 day time period stated above will satisfy the reasonable time period requirement and will not be considered income.

 If you are claiming an exception to this policy, substantial documentation must be attached to the delayed Expense Report and will be subject to review by Accounts Payable.